 - 1. IPS programs are staffed by IPS specialists, who meet frequently with the mental health treatment team to integrate IPS services with mental health treatment.
-IPS specialists participate in weekly IPS unit meetings, mental health treatment team meetings for each team to which they are assigned: - a.
-The employment unit has weekly client-based group supervision following the supported employment model in which strategies are identified and job leads are shared.
-They provide coverage for each other's caseload when needed; - b.
+IPS specialists with a caseload of nine (9) or less members participate in bi-weekly client-based individual or group supervision and mental health treatment team meetings for each team to which they are assigned.
+Once IPS specialists have a caseload of ten (10) or more members, they participate in weekly client-based individual or group supervision, and mental health treatment team meetings for each team to which they are assigned: - a.
+The employment unit has weekly client-based individual or group supervision following the supported employment model in which strategies are identified and job leads are shared.
+They provide coverage for each other's caseload when needed: - b.
 IPS specialists attach to one (1) or two (2) mental health treatment teams, from which at least 90% of the employment specialist's caseload is comprised; and - c.
-IPS specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual members and their employment goals with shared decisionmaking. - 2.
+IPS specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual members and their employment goals with shared decision-making. - 2.
 Members are not asked to complete vocational evaluations (e.g., paper and pencil vocational tests, interest tests, and work samples), situational assessments (such as short-term work experiences), prevocational groups, volunteer jobs, short-term sheltered work experiences, or other types of assessment in order to receive assistance obtaining a competitive job; - 3.
 Initial vocational assessment occurs over 2-3 sessions and is updated with information from work experiences in competitive jobs and aims at problem solving using environmental assessments and consideration of reasonable accommodations, such as but not limited to American Disability Act (ADA) requirements to encourage an atmosphere of productivity considering the member's diagnosis;